 The slow cooker is the culinary magician of the kitchen, turning a pot-full of raw ingredients into a rich and delicious meal while you go about your day.
 We’ve picked seven of the best slow cookers we’ve tested for conjuring up quick and easy casseroles, stews, curries and more.

 It’s winter time in the UK.
-The weather is miserable, the nights are dark and the last thing you want to do after work is
+The weather is miserable, the nights are dark and the last thing you want to do after work is start cooking from scratch.
+Which is where your helpful slow cooker comes into its own.

 There are some real gems on the market right now, too.
 This includes huge units that can comfortably cater for an entire family; feature-heavy, high-tech numbers; and straightforward, frill-free cookers that cost no more than a cheap pair of jeans.